-After 12 years of operation at ISAC-I, the 8pi Spectrometer was decommissioned in January 2014 to make way for
+After a decade of operation at ISAC-I, the 8pi Spectrometer was decommissioned in January 2014 to make way for

-The 8pi Spectrometer now surrounds the target location of a dedicated low-energy beam transport line at the ISAC-I facility, where it is the primary facility for decay spectroscopy research.
-The radioactive ions from ISAC-I are implanted in the centre of the spectrometer and gamma rays emitted following their radioactive decay are detected and measured in the surrounding HPGe detectors of the 8pi.
-To augment the capabilities of the 8pi Spectrometer our collaboration has developed a suite of auxiliary detection system over the past decade.
+The 8pi Spectrometer surrounded the target location of a dedicated low-energy beam transport line at the ISAC-I facility, where it was the primary facility for decay spectroscopy research between 2003 and 2013.
+The radioactive ions from ISAC-I were implanted in the centre of the spectrometer and gamma rays emitted following their radioactive decay detected and measured in the surrounding HPGe detectors of the 8pi.
+To augment the capabilities of the 8pi Spectrometer our collaboration developed a suite of powerful auxiliary detection system.
 These include:

 The Scintillating Electron-Positron Tagging Array (SCEPTAR) developed at the University of Guelph and TRIUMF.
 SCEPTAR consists of an array of 20 thin plastic scintillator beta detectors that surround the implantation point of the radioactive ion beam inside the central vacuum chamber of the 8pi Spectrometer.
 SCEPTAR detects the beta particles emitted in radioactive decays with high efficiency (~ 80%), as well as providing information on their directions of emission in order to veto background in the surround HPGe detectors from the bremsstrahlung radiation produced by the stopping of the energetic beta particles.